terminator3576/CryptiX/README.md

 c) Add a Mixing or Diffusion Step: After the Fisher-Yates shuffle, apply a diffusion function, such as XOR with prime number-based rotations or matrix transformations.
 This ensures that each bit in the input can affect many bits in the final hash.

 d) Implement a Merkle-Damgård Construction: To improve reliability, use a Merkle-Damgård-style construction, where each input block’s hash depends on the previous block.
-This technique is used in many strong hash functions like MD5 and SHA-1.
+Used in MD5 and SHA-1.

 e) Incorporate Nonlinear Hash Functions: Integrate a nonlinear operation after shuffling, such as modular exponentiation with a prime modulus.
 This could introduce more sensitivity to bit changes.